cruentusmors/Claude.ai-Font-Fix/readme.md

 1. **Navigate to Claude.ai** - The extension automatically activates on Claude.ai
 2. **View improved fonts** - Serif fonts are automatically replaced with sans-serif
 3. **Toggle if needed** - Click the extension icon to enable/disable the font fix
-4. **Real-time changes** - Toggle takes effect immediately without needing a page reload
+4. **Page reload on toggle** - The page automatically reloads when you toggle the extension to apply changes

 ## 🛠️ How It Works